billkarsh/SpikeGLX/sglhome/docs/index.md

 SDK = Software Development Kit<br>
 API = Application Programming Interface*

-SpikeGLX can be driven in real time by your own remote application.
+SpikeGLX can be driven in real time by your own remote **Windows** application.
 The API uses the TCP/IP protocol.
 Your custom application can run on a separate computer (on the same network as SpikeGLX) or on the same computer.
 The API allows you to:

 * Set/get parameters.
 * Start/stop runs.